danieleperuzzi/android-valid/README.md

 - **PoolThreadValidator:** validation is done on a worker thread taken from a thread pool

-You can also use directly the **BaseValidator** class passing to it an Executor.
+You can also use directly the **BaseValidator** class passing to it an Executor, a ValidatorAlgorithmFactory and a main thread Handler.

 #### Declaring Validable